01 of 05

-Summers in these regions are hotter and longer than those of the North, and consequently tomato-based dishes are more common than they are further north.
-At the same time, the winters are chily inland, making it possible to grow leafy vegetables that reach their best after it frosts, for example, black lacinato (a.k.a, Tuscan or dinosaur) kale.
-Though there are braised meats and stews, in much... of Central Italy the centerpiece of a classic holiday meal will be a platter of mixed grilled or roasted meats, with poultry, pork, and beef, especially in Tuscany, where the renowned Chianina cattle graze the fields.
+Summers in these regions are hotter and longer than those of the north, and consequently, tomato-based dishes are more common than they are further north.
+At the same time, the winters are chilly inland, making it possible to grow leafy vegetables that reach their best after it frosts, for example, black lacinato (a.k.a, Tuscan or dinosaur) kale.
+Though there are braised meats and stews, in much of Central Italy the centerpiece of a classic holiday meal will be a platter of mixed grilled or roasted meats, with poultry, pork, and beef, especially in Tuscany, where the renowned Chianina cattle graze the fields.
 In Lazio, on the other hand, the platter will likely also have lamb, which may also be present in Umbria and the Marche.

 02 of 05

 At first glance, Tuscan food appears simple: There's not much in the way of spices other than black pepper, there are few sauces or seasonings other than olive oil, and only a minimum of herbs.
 Even the bread is unsalted.

 In truth, it's not simple at all, but rather elemental: Tuscans seek out the best meats, vegetables, fish, and fruit, and once they have the best, they don't want to add anything that might distract from the flavor of these quality ingredients.
 Chianina beef is superb, for example, so it's seasoned with just a little salt when grilling a fiorentina steak.